NAZMULSHUZAN/AFPT-Discovery-ML/README.md

 3 passed
 ```

-Code-style checking can be performed with:
+Code quality can be checked using:

 ```bash
 ruff check src tests scripts